Application Considerations

 Details for obtaining Department for Education Approval are here.

-Details for undertaking research with or about Aboriginal people are available here.
+Details for undertaking research with or about Aboriginal Peoples are available here.

 The National Statement on Ethical Conduct in Human Research defines a clinical trial as a form of human research designed to find out the effects of an intervention.
 Health-related interventions can include drugs, surgical procedures, devices, behavioural treatments, dietary interventions or process-of-care changes.
 If your project is a clinical trial, you are required to register it in a publicly accessible trials registry prior to enrolment of the first participant (for example, the Australian New Zealand Clinical Trials Registry) as a condition of ethics approval.